 Photo courtesy of Power Knot LLC

-Power Knot LLC, headquartered in Fremont, California, has announced the successful installation of a fully integrated food waste processing facility at an airport catering facility.
+Power Knot LLC, headquartered in Fremont, California, has announced the successful installation of a fully integrated food waste processing facility at the Emirates Flight Catering (EKFC) facility at Dubai International Airport.

 To address the challenge posed by organic waste generation, Power Knot deployed a system that includes its SBT-140 bin tipper, BCG-315 grinder, FSC-500 screw conveyor and an LFC-2000 biodigester.